Elbert E. Martin

-Elbert Eli Martin (January 22, 1881 – September 1, 1956) was Theodore Roosevelt's stenographer.
-He is known for tackling perpetrator John Schrank after the attempted assassination of Theodore Roosevelt.
+Elbert Eli Martin (January 22, 1881 – September 1, 1956) was an American stenographer for President Theodore Roosevelt.
+He is known for tackling shooter John Schrank during the attempted assassination of Roosevelt.
 Martin went on to serve in the Vermont General Assembly.

 Early life

 Elbert Martin was born in Manchester, New Hampshire.
 He went to high school in Rhinelander, Wisconsin and graduated from Rhinelander High School, where he was an American football player.
 After high school, he moved to Michigan and took classes at Big Rapids Business College, where he also played football.
 In 1912, he graduated from the Detroit College of Law with a law degree.

 Career

-Martin moved to New York City, and on August 16, 1912, began working for Theodore Roosevelt as a stenographer; because of his size and background in football he was also an unofficial bodyguard for Roosevelt while he was campaigning for President of the United States.
+Martin moved to New York City and, on August 16, 1912, began working for Theodore Roosevelt as a stenographer; because of his size and background in football, he was also an unofficial bodyguard for Roosevelt while he was campaigning for President of the United States.
 In Saginaw, Michigan, he was accompanying Roosevelt when he pushed a man into the gutter; Roosevelt thought that Martin was too rough with people at times.